- awareness of being an aboriginal australian

 First flown at land rights demonstrations in the 1970s; it was designed in 1971 by Aboriginal artist Harold Thomas, who is descended from the Luritja people of Central Australia.
 It is one of the official flags of Australia holding special legal and political status.

-- Often flown together with the national flag and with the Torres Strait Islander Flag, also an official flag of Australia.
+- Often flown together with the national flag and with the Torres Strait Islander Flag, which is also an official flag of Australia.

 - Australian Honours